rahmanuh/build-in-docker/README.md

 This setup helps to build any Linux (Yocto, OpenWRT, etc ...) in an isolated environment with docker.
-To build something inside an docker will preserve the build environment, especially when the host machine quite often to be upgraded.
+To build something inside an docker will preserve the build environment, especially when the host machine is quite often to be upgraded.

 This repo is insipired by https://github.com/nxp-imx/imx-docker and https://github.com/hnakayam/imx-docker-clone.